steph-inners/steph-inners.github.io/index.md

 **Pros**
 - Cheaper
-- Easier to find linework tools to lay under them
+- Easier to find linework tools to lay under them (anything marked "water-resistant" will work)
-- Can be blended and used alongside watercolors
+- Can be blended with and used alongside watercolors
 - Pigment generally does not soak through paper to cause "ghosting"

 **Cons**